 Storytelling and the future of organizations

 Conference with Professor Michael Bamberg and Professor David M. Boje.
-Paper submission deadline: Februar 15th.
+The deadline for abstracts has been extended to March 15th.

 08.05.2019 - 10.05.2019